 Investment securities are registered in the name of the System.
-As of June 30, 2019, and 2018 the carrying amount of cash was \$1.2 million and \$8.3 million, respectively.
+As of June 30, 2020 and 2019, the carrying amount of cash and cash equivalents was \$53.9 million and \$37.8 million, respectively.
+Notes to Financial Statements, continued

 Investment Policy - Pursuant to Section 5-1-247 of the Baltimore County Code, the Board of Trustees utilizes the "prudent person" standard for managing the assets of the System.
 The Board has established the following policies: